-Or right click on any command on QAT and select the Customize Quick Access Toolbar item.
+- You can right-click on any existing command on the QAT and choose to Customize Quick Access Toolbar.

 This layout can be especially useful for frequently-used features.